SofiaEzechiello/SofiaEzechiello/README.md

 I use quantitative models — VaR, Kupiec backtesting, portfolio optimization and option pricing — as independent benchmarks for financial claims, including outputs produced by AI models.

-If a number cannot survive a quantitative benchmark check, I want to understand why.

 ## Featured Project

 ### QuantGuard AI